Meet Our Team

 William Branson, M.Ed, LPC-MHSP, NCC

-William Branson has been with ARCH since 2017 and currently serves as the Clinical Coordinator, making sure all of our patient’s clinical needs are met.
+William Branson has been with ARCH since 2017 and currently serves as the Clinical Director for our Harpeth Campus, making sure all of our patient’s clinical needs are met.
 Before joining ARCH, William interned for the Cumberland Heights men’s program.
 William has a BA in Communications, a BS in in Psychology, and a M.Ed in Clinical Mental Health Counseling.
 He’s also a recipient of the George Watts Hill award for Citizenship, Academic Progress, Initiative, and Community Service.
 William says the most rewarding part of his job is watching patients heal and grow.

 Laura Ezell